Services

 Keynotes are public assets.
 Lucy creates and presents engaging and original public keynote talks at venues around the world on topical polemics concerning architecture and urban design based on her ongoing international research, advocating and illuminating best practice.
 She customises all her presentations to match your audience’s specific needs.

-Lucy can custom-design an authoritative keynote for your conference based on her research and devise successful participatory design workshops, brainstorming sessions and exhibitions enabling everyone to develop stronger strategies for liveable urbanism.
+Lucy can custom-design an authoritative keynote for your conference based on her research, and if desired, in tandem devise successful participatory design workshops, brainstorming sessions enabling everyone to develop stronger strategies for liveable urbanism.
 Check out her webzine Urbanista.org for inspiration and the Selected Projects pages of this website for examples of her successfully delivered projects.
+Here’s Lucy talking about her exhibition, Urbanistas: women innovators in architecture, landscape and urban design, staged at Roca London Gallery.

 Lucy presenting her keynote lecture, ‘Participatory placemaking visions into action globally’, at the 3rd Nordic Urban Lab, 22-24 March 2018, Hanaholmen, Helsinki/Espoo, Finland.

-Lucy speaking about the themes of her award-winning book, Masterplanning Futures, AIA Centre for Architecture, NYC, 2012.
+Lucy speaking about the themes of her award-winning book, Masterplanning Futures, AIA Center for Architecture, NYC, 2012.

 Lucy was one of the speakers at Mobilising the Periphery #5 Europe: From Fragmented Periphery to Metropolitan Region, ANCB Metropolitan Laboratory, Berlin, April 2018, © Jirka Jansch.